min2ha/ukwa-site/content/target/54597/index.en.md

   "subject": "Brexit"
 }

-# BBC News: UK election result: What does it mean for Brexit?

 Discusses what the UK political upheaval means for Brexit negotiations, slated to start 10 days after the 2017 general election.